 Hind Feet:

-Tail: Short in comparison to size, low set, tapering to a fine point; not curled or held over back.
-Not docked.
+Tail: Short compared to size, low set, tapering to a fine point; not curled or held over the back, not docked.

 Coat

 Staffordshire Bull Terriers have short, smooth coats that lie flat and close to the skin.
-They come in a variety of colors including red, fawn, white, black, or blue, or any of these colors with white, as well as brindle or brindle with white.
+They come in various colors, including red, white, black, or blue, or any of these colors with white, as well as brindle or brindle with white.

 Gait: Must be springy but without roll or pace.